Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 [Read More: Zendesk Alternative]

 Your customer service software needs will depend uniquely on the industry and size of your company.
 And the best customer service software vendors offer a variety of options to meet the requirements of businesses of all sizes.
 What your business needs:

-- Small and Mid-Sized businesses are typically in a period of high growth and need to be able to support customers across different channels.
+- Small and mid-sized businesses are typically in a period of high growth and need to be able to support customers across different channels.
 Omnichannel customer service software is a must for companies in this stage of growth, as is the ability scale with your growing demands.

 - Startups will be in the process of building their customer base and gaining market share.
-As a startup, you will look to find something that is cost-effective and offers simple customer management, as well as the ability to communicate with customers at one or two different channels (normally email and/or live chat).
+As a startup, you will look to find something that is cost-effective and offers simple customer management, as well as the ability to communicate with customers through one or two different channels (normally email and/or live chat).

 When selecting customer service software for your company, you’ll want to evaluate each platform by a set list of criteria.
-Below are the 7 things you need to look for when choosing customer service software.
+Below are the seven things you need to look for when choosing customer service software.

-- Features – Make sure to create a list of all the functionality you need for your support team.
-In most cases, you’ll find that you will need a complete customer service system that encompasses all features from in app chat to IVR and call handling tools.
+- Features: Make sure to create a list of all the functionality you need for your support team.
+In most cases, you’ll find that you will need a complete customer service system that encompasses all features from in-app chat to IVR and call handling tools.

-- Ease of Implementation – Find a customer service system that your team can use right away and fits within your overall technical infrastructure
+- Ease of Implementation: Find a customer service system that your team can use right away and fits within your overall technical infrastructure

 - Ease of use: Whatever system you choose, you’ll want to ensure your agents and customers can use the system easily.
 The software you choose should not make it more challenging for customers to request or find support.